Tailgating and Brake Checking: Is it illegal in Texas?

 What is Tailgating?

-Tailgating in driving, is when a driver follows another vehicle too closely.
-Drivers are required to leave a safe distance between themselves and the vehicles ahead.
 When a driver follows another vehicle too closely, they reduce their available distance to brake and come to a complete stop.
 When traveling at higher speeds, braking distance increases exponentially.

 Additionally, because most tailgating accidents are a form of reckless driving, a driver found at fault for tailgating may be subject to punitive damages in a car accident lawsuit.